 How sales planning leads to greater consistency, improved predictability, and increased sales - how to plan and win a sale.
 The secret of sales success lies in forethought, planning, and preparation.

 The closer you get to winning, the closer you are to losing.
 The closer you get to the end of the race, the less opportunity you have to make a difference.
 The final spurt rests on your prior forethought, planning and preparation.
 When the moment comes, the time for thinking is gone.
 Reaction and instinct are all.

 The vacuum left by lack of preparation is quickly filled by angst and uncertain bravado (those who know they don’t know) or unbridled arrogance (those who don’t know that they don’t know).
 In the latter case, blind persistence can work out.
 Some are lucky for a while, supported by fortuitous circumstances.
 In the long-term, there is no substitute for appropriate forethought – thinking about the task in advance, planning – anticipating the likely progression of events, and preparation – practising what one will have to do, in advance.

 Everyone knows the truth in this.
-Everyone smirks when someone utters those time-honoured phrases, “failure to plan is planning to fail”, “proper planning prevents poor performance”, and “planning is the only shortcut to success”, yet we continue to wing it whenever we run into a little time pressure.
+Everyone smirks when someone utters those time-honoured phrases, “failure to plan is planning to fail”, “proper planning prevents particularly poor performance”, and “planning is the only shortcut to success”, yet we continue to wing it whenever we run into a little time pressure.

 Behind the façade of outrageously good results or spontaneous elevation to stardom or overnight success, is the hard slog of forethought, planning, and preparation.
 If you don't know how to win a sale through sales planning, hope is all you have.